Configure Workforce Identity Federation with PingFederate

 The sample project that's used in this guide can be different from the project you used to set up Workforce Identity Federation.

 You can manage roles for single identities, a group of identities, or an entire pool.
-For more information, see Represent workforce identity pool users in IAM policies.
+For more information, see Workforce principal identifiers for allow policies.

 Use mapped department attributes